Age-Related Macular Degeneration

 What Is Age-Related Macular Degeneration?

-Age-related macular degeneration (AMD), is a retinal disease that occurs when the macula, the central part of the retina that processes fine-detail central vision, begins to gradually deteriorate most often due to age.
-It is the leading cause of legal blindness in the United States among people over 50 years of age.
+Age-related macular degeneration (AMD) is a retinal disease that occurs when the macula (the central part of the retina that processes fine-detail vision) begins to gradually deteriorate, most often due to age.
+It is the leading cause of legal blindness in the United States among people over 65 years of age.

-The loss of central vision associated with AMD does not cause complete blindness, but loss of central vision makes it more difficult to read, do up-close work, see faces, or drive negatively impacting quality of life.
+The loss of central vision associated with AMD does not cause complete blindness.
+Loss of central vision makes it more difficult to read, do up-close work, see faces, or drive.
+It negatively impacts quality of life.

 Types of Age-Related Macular Degeneration

 In the “wet” type of AMD, there is a growth of abnormal blood vessels under the retina and macula.
-If these blood vessels leak, the fluid can buildup and cause the macula to bulge or lift up from its normal position leading to the distortion or destruction of central vision.
-Vision loss can be rapid and any sudden change in central vision requires prompt dilated eye examination.
+These abnormal blood vessels are very fragile and can easily leak or bleed.
+This causes the macula to bulge or lift up from its normal position, leading to distortion or blurring of central vision.
+Vision loss can be rapid and any sudden change in central vision requires a prompt dilated eye examination.
 Once wet AMD develops in one eye, there is a high chance the other eye will develop it as well.

 Symptoms of Age-Related Macular Degeneration